Differential Privacy for Eye Tracking with Temporal Correlations: Introduction

 Our main contributions are as follows.
-(1) We propose chunk-based and difference-based differential privacy methods for eye movement features to reduce query sensitivities, computational complexity, and temporal correlations.
-Furthermore, (2) we evaluate our methods on two publicly available eye movement datasets, i.e., MPIIDPEye~\cite{Steil2019} and MPIIPrivacEye~\cite{Steil:2019:PPH:3314111.3319913}, by comparing them with standard techniques such as LPA and FPA using the multiplicative inverse of the normalized mean square error (NMSE) as the utility metric.
-In addition, we evaluate document type and gender classification, and privacy sensitivity classification accuracies as classification metrics using differentially private eye movements in MPIIDPEye and MPIIPrivacEye datasets, respectively.
-Our results show significantly better performance as compared to previous works and are capable of handling correlated data and decreasing query sensitivities by dividing the data into smaller chunks.
+(1) We propose chunk-based and difference-based differential privacy methods for eye movement feature signals to reduce query sensitivities, computational complexity, and temporal correlations.
+Furthermore, (2) we evaluate our methods on two publicly available eye movement datasets, i.e., MPIIDPEye~\cite{Steil2019} and MPIIPrivacEye~\cite{Steil:2019:PPH:3314111.3319913}, by comparing them with standard techniques such as LPA and FPA using the multiplicative inverse of the absolute normalized mean square error (NMSE) as the utility metric.
+In addition, we evaluate document type and gender classification, and privacy sensitivity classification accuracies as classification metrics using differentially private eye movements in the MPIIDPEye and MPIIPrivacEye datasets, respectively.
+Classification accuracy is used in the literature as a practical utility metric that shows how useful the data and proposed methods are.
+Our utility metric also provides insights into the divergence trend of differentially private outcomes and is analytically trackable unlike the classification accuracy.
+For both datasets, we also evaluate person identification task using differentially private data.
+Our results show significantly better performance as compared to previous works while handling correlated data and decreasing query sensitivities by dividing the data into smaller chunks.
+In addition, our methods hide personal identifiers significantly better than existing methods.